Saddiq Bey NBA Playoffs Player Props: Hawks vs. Celtics

 Saddiq Bey Insights vs. the Celtics

-- The Celtics give up 111.4 points per game, fourth-ranked in the NBA.

-- On the glass, the Celtics have conceded 44 rebounds per game, which puts them 18th in the NBA.
+- Allowing 44 rebounds per contest, the Celtics are the 18th-ranked team in the league.

-- The Celtics allow 23.1 assists per contest, second-ranked in the NBA.
+- Conceding 23.1 assists per contest, the Celtics are the second-ranked team in the league.

-- The Celtics are the fifth-ranked team in the league at allowing threes, conceding 11.6 made 3-pointers per contest.
+- Allowing 11.6 made 3-pointers per game, the Celtics are the fifth-ranked team in the league.

 Saddiq Bey vs. the Celtics